jesslns/CV/README.md

 #### Adaptability and flexibility

 - A fast learner who take on board new idea and concepts quickly.
-- Constantly exposed to different engineering software packages, whcih I can master within short time.
+- Constantly exposed to different engineering software packages, which I can master within short time.
 - Learn coding using different resources.

 #### Collaboration